Full Review of the Woodland Park Zoo in Seattle (From a Local!)

 Best Time to Visit

 The best time to visit the Woodland Park Zoo is typically on a weekday during the school year.
-A weekday in late September will be a lot less busy than a weekend during the summer.
+We particularly like going on weekdays in late September.

 We have also been to the zoo on cloudy and rainy days and still had a great time.
 One of our favorite visits to the zoo was in January and it was practically empty!